-2. When an offeror, which is making a voluntary offer, makes an acquisition which causes it to have to extend a mandatory offer, the change in the nature of the offer will not be viewed as a revision.
+2. When an offeror, which is making a voluntary offer, makes an acquisition which causes it to have to extend a mandatory offer at no higher price than the existing offer, the change in the nature of the offer will not be viewed as a revision.
 However, such an acquisition can only be made if the offer can remain open for acceptance for a further 14 days following the date on which the revised offer document is posted.